Star Trek: Nemesis: Marketing

+At the time of Nemesis's release, Star Trek was an aging franchise of more than 35 years, and the film (alongside the recent release of the television show Star Trek: Enterprise) were seen as attempts to appeal to younger viewers with sex appeal and a heavier focus on action.
 Nemesis had comparatively little marketing, despite releasing so long after the previous film.
-Merchandise included a line of action figures, a trading card set, soundtrack, novelization, and tie-in official magazines.
+Merchandise included a line of action figures, trading card set, soundtrack, novelization, and tie-in official magazines.
 Regional food promotions with Safeway Grocery Stores and Del Taco occurred in Southern California.

 Box office

 The premiere of Star Trek: Nemesis took place at Grauman's Chinese Theatre in Los Angeles on December 9, 2002.
-It was attended by the cast and crew, with the exception of Jonathan Frakes who was away directing the film Thunderbirds.
+It was attended by the cast and crew, except Jonathan Frakes, who was away directing the film Thunderbirds.
 The after party was held in the Kodak Theatre complex.
 Nemesis was released on December 13, 2002, in direct competition with Harry Potter and the Chamber of Secrets (released November 15, 2002), the 20th James Bond film Die Another Day (released November 22, 2002), and The Lord of the Rings: The Two Towers (released December 18, 2002).
 Producer Rick Berman has suggested that Nemesis's performance may have been negatively affected by "the competition of other films".
 This poor performance was predicted by reviewers, due to the short period in the film's release before The Two Towers was released.
 The film's gross domestic income was the lowest of the franchise at $43,254,409 as of September 2008.
 It opened at #2 in the US box office ($200,000 behind Maid in Manhattan) and was the first Trek film not to debut as the highest-grossing film of the week.
 It earned a total of $67,312,826 worldwide, against a production budget of $60 million.